NarayanGaryStartupJourney/Reform-Landing-Page/docs/MOBILE_FIX_INSTRUCTIONS.md

 1. **Open your Google Apps Script**:
    - Go to: https://script.google.com
-   - Open your existing "ProFormance Waitlist" project
+   - Open your existing "Reform Waitlist" project

 2. **Replace the code**:
    - Select all the existing code in `Code.gs`